 Royal Enfield Classic 350 with new engine

 Royal Enfield Meteor 350’s engine has been in the news for all the right reasons.
-It revs higher, it’s efficient but most importantly it is vibration-free, something that has plagued Royal Enfield motorcycles since ages.
+It revs higher, it’s efficient but most importantly it is vibration-free, something that has plagued Royal Enfield motorcycles for ages.
 Most often it’s passed off as “character” but we all know what it is.
 If your motorcycle starts shaking sideways the moment you reach 60kmph then certainly there is something wrong with it.
 Royal Enfield knows this and has been working on a newer engine for quite some time.
 They have gone ahead and finally made an engine that’s smooth-er than the ones in Classic 350.
-It is just a matter on time that the new engine is put into the Classic 350 given how the company has planned on launching a motorcycle every 3 months.
+It is just a matter of time before the new engine is put into the Classic 350 given how the company has planned on launching a motorcycle every 3 months.

 Expected Price: Rs 1.7 Lakh